anfelopera/lineqGPR/README.md

 # lineqGPR
-## Gaussian processes regression models with linear inequality constraints
+## Gaussian processes regression with linear inequality constraints

 **News:**
   The beta version 0.3.0 is now available at Github.
 It contains new implementations